simonmortensen23/Project1/README.md

 ### Timeline

 - This section will allow the user to dive into the most important events of the viking age.
-- The timeline events are interactive and will lead the user to different historical websites with more in-depth knowledge.
+- The timeline events are interactive and will redirect the user to different historical websites with more in-depth knowledge in a new tab.

 ![image](https://user-images.githubusercontent.com/43667190/147687002-3c7a2a8f-1351-401f-938c-7ee0e69e816d.png)

 ### Newsletter
 - This page will allow the user to sign up for the historical newsletter.
 The user can add questions about the viking age which will be answered and discussed in the newsletter.
+- This allows the user to contribute to the content of the website, as question/comments will be discussed.
 ![image](https://user-images.githubusercontent.com/43667190/147687037-927987e2-7e29-475c-8931-1b83394d6543.png)